mrmelon54/ktane-solver/docs.md

 1. Make sure you have Python 3.7 installed
 2. Run the `server_windows.cmd` file
 3. Navigate to `http://localhost:8000/` in your browser
-4. To test a single module head on over to `http://localhost:8000`
+4. To test a single module head on over to `http://localhost:8000/single.html?testmodule=<module id>`
 5. Running `server_windows.cmd` may just quickly flash up a window if so ask on the Discord server about adding Python to the environment variables

 #### Linux